 The Mercedes-AMG SLC43 is the one to choose if you are the type to explore the limits of a car, and if you like a balanced, responsive feel to the handling even when pushing hard.
 It's a lot quicker, too.
-Its twin-turbocharged 3.0-liter V-6 makes 362 horsepower and 384 pound-feet of torque.
-With it there's a specially tuned version of the same nine-speed automatic that helps it get to 60 mph in just 4.6 seconds.
+Its twin-turbocharged 3.0-liter V-6 makes 362 hp and 384 lb-ft of torque.
+With it there's a specially tuned version of the same 9-speed automatic that helps it get to 60 mph in just 4.6 seconds.

 Get the Dynamic Handling package, and the SLC43 pulls out all the stops, with various steering and suspension improvements as well as a limited-slip rear differential that helps it whip around tight corners with more poise.

-Both the SLC300 and SL43 get a nine-speed automatic transmission.
+Both the SLC300 and SL43 get a 9-speed automatic transmission.
 A standard Dynamic Select system provides five drive modes: Eco, Comfort, Sport, Sport+, and Individual.

 Available safety equipment includes an active braking assist system that will automatically apply brakes if a driver doesn't react to visual and audio alerts; it could help to prevent a collision at relatively low speeds.
 Blind spot and lane keeping assists are also optional.